 ABOUT MARC WEBER

-Marc is founder and curator of the CHM’s Internet History Program and developed the Web, Networking, and Mobile galleries of the Museum's permanent exhibit.
-He pioneered Web history as a topic starting in 1995, with crucial help from the Web's main inventor Sir Tim Berners Lee and early colleagues.
+Marc is Curatorial Director of CHM’s Internet History Program and developed the Web, Networking, and Mobile galleries of the Museum's permanent exhibit.
+He pioneered Web history as a topic starting in 1995, with crucial help from the Web's main inventor Sir Tim Berners Lee and other pioneers.
 He co-founded two of the first organizations in the field.
 He presents and consults to companies, journalists, filmmakers, patent firms, and museums on the history of the online world.

 What Do Anniversaries Mean?
 Internet Protocols at 40

 April 10, 2015Most technologies get invented several times, and computer networking and the Web are no exceptions.
 What do we really celebrate when we mark anniversaries, like 40 years of Internet Protocols or 25 years of the World...
 Read More

 MediaView: The nearly forgotten NeXT program that helped save the Open Web

 September 12, 2013If Steve Jobs hadn’t gotten kicked out of Apple in 1985, the Web might look very different today.
 But not for the reasons most people might think.
 Angry and deeply hurt, the arrogant, hard-to-control young entrepreneur...
 Read More